martincostello/openapi-extensions/README.md

 A sample application using the library can be found [here][sample-app].

-An overview of the library and how it works can be found on YouTube from this talk from .NET Conf 2024: [📺 _Extending ASP.NET Core OpenAPI_][dotnet-conf]
+An overview of the library and how it works can be found on YouTube in this talk from .NET Conf 2024: [📺 _Extending ASP.NET Core OpenAPI_][dotnet-conf]

 ## Installation